-- 6. In Master Engine Port type the port number to be used (default 6100).
+- 6. In Master Engine Port, type the port number to be used (default 6100).
 This port sends the single startup synchronization command to start synchronizing.
-It should be the same as the general communication port of the Viz Engine set in Master Engine Ip Address.

-- 7. In Master Poll click on:
+It should be the same as the general communication port of the Viz Engine set in Master Engine IP Address. - 7.
+In Master Poll, select UDP or TCP as selected in step 4. - 8.
+Click Save.

-- UDP, or

-- TCP

-Note: Must be the same protocol as selected in step 4.

-8. Click Save.